|Moon Earth Distance [km]:

 Angular distance between celestial equator (great circle on the celestial sphere, in the same plane as the Earth's equator) and the location of the Moon. (units: degrees)

 - Algorithms implemented in the 'Where is the Moon' tool are based on Jean Meeus' Astronomical Algorithms (Willmann-Bell, Inc., Richmond, 1998)

 - 'Where Is The Moon' online tool requires browsers with CSS3 support that means you could not be able to run all its

 - The distances, size of the Moon and size of the Earth shown on the visualization are not drawn to scale.

 - Stars in the background are generated randomly, they are only to beautify the page.

-Interactive Maps - Check visibility in your location
+Check visibility and exact times in your location